linneablad/oophp-v5/README.md

 README oophp-v5
 =======================

-This is my course repo for the course oophp-v5.
+This is my course repo for the course oophp v5.